msupernaw/ComplexStepMinimizer/README.md

 An example of using complex-step differntiation in function minimization.
 The complex-step derivative approximation is a very convenient way of estimating derivatives numerically.
 It is a simple and accurate means of finding derivatives of a quantity calculated by an existing algorithm.

-This minimizer is uses a modified version of Charles Dubout's LBFGS algorithm.
+This minimizer uses a modified version of Charles Dubout's LBFGS algorithm.

 To use this function minimizer:

 <code>
 #include "FunctionMinimizer.hpp"